Temper (film): Marketing

-On 19 May 2014, 2 posters of this film bearing the title Production no. 5 were released wishing N. T. Rama Rao Jr. a happy birthday in advance.
+On 19 May 2014, two posters of the film bearing the title Production no. 5 were released, wishing Rama Rao a happy birthday in advance.
 The makers planned to reveal the film's first look teaser on Diwali.
 The makers later decided to unveil the film's first look poster on 29 November and teaser on 5 December.
-Bandla Ganesh unveiled the official logo of the film's title on 27 November.
-Puri Jagannadh unveiled two posters featuring Rama Rao Jr. on the same day.
-Another poster featuring Rama Rao Jr. was unveiled on 6 December 2014.
+Ganesh unveiled the official logo of the film's title on 27 November.
+Puri Jagannadh unveiled two posters featuring Rama Rao on the same day.
+Another poster featuring Rama Rao was unveiled on 6 December 2014.
 In that poster, he was seen sporting a sky blue cotton shirt, white cargo pants and aviator sunglasses during the film's shoot at Goa.
-He posted the autographed version of the same in his official Facebook page a day before which received 30 thousand likes, 2 thousand shares and more than 1 thousand comments upon its release; all of them being positive.
+He posted the autographed version of the same in his official Facebook page a day before which received 30,000 likes, 2,000 shares and more than 1,000 comments upon its release; all of them being positive.

 The film's trailer was expected to be unveiled on or after 17 December 2014.
-A new still of Rama Rao Jr. was unveiled on 29 December 2014.
+A new still of Rama Rao was unveiled on 29 December 2014.
 The first look teaser was unveiled on 1 January 2015.
-Two posters featuring Rama Rao Jr. were unveiled on the same day.
+Two posters featuring Rama Rao were unveiled on the same day.
 The teaser was successful and the theatrical trailer of 1 minute duration was planned to be unveiled on the eve of Sankranthi.
-A poster featuring Rama Rao Jr. was unveiled on 24 January 2015.
-Six audio release posters all featuring Rama Rao Jr. were unveiled on 27 January 2015.
-Another poster featuring Rama Rao Jr. and Aggarwal was unveiled on the same day.
-A set of five stills featuring the lead pair and another five stills featuring Rama Rao Jr. were released on the next day.
+A poster featuring Rama Rao was unveiled on 24 January 2015.
+Six audio release posters, all featuring Rama Rao, were unveiled on 27 January 2015.
+Another poster featuring Rama Rao and Aggarwal was unveiled on the same day.
+A set of five stills featuring the lead pair and another five stills featuring Rama Rao were released on the next day.